 I booked tickets online about six hours before departure.
 I anxiously checked my email over and over to see if the tickets had arrived.
 They never came.

-When I finally called, I learned our credit card transaction had been flagged as suspicious because the booking was so last minute.
+Over the phone, I learned our credit card transaction had been flagged as suspicious because the booking was so last minute.